actris/data-management-plan/DMP/initial-DMP.md

 ### 3.2 ACTRIS Aerosol remote sensing data centre unit (ARES)

 The ARES data centre unit provides a data curation and data processing service for aerosol remote sensing data.
-This includes centralized data processing, data storage, recording of metadata in a dedicated RDBMS, traceability, harmonization and data versioning, quality control, documentation and data provision.
-The unit allows for RRT and NRT data provisioning and offers support and training activities.
-Furthermore, level 3 data production for climatological analysis and the delivery of new data products will be further implemented and offered during the implementation phase.
+This includes centralized data processing, inclusion of data and meta data in the data base, traceability, harmonization and data versioning, quality control, archiving, documentation and data provision.
+The activity enables RRT and NRT data compilation and delivery and provides tutorial activities.
+Furthermore, data product generation of level 3 data for climatological analysis and new products is offered and further implemented during the implementation phase.

-The goals are:
-- measure the aerosol optical properties vertical distribution in the whole troposphere and upper stratosphere with short time resolution;
-- investigate the relationship between near-surface processes (as pollution or air quality issues) and atmospheric aerosol contents;
-- address the challenging issue of direct and indirect effects of aerosol in the climate change.
+Furthermore the goal is to measure the aerosol distribution and optical properties in the whole troposphere and upper stratosphere with short time resolution and to investigate its relationship with near surface processes as pollution and air quality issues and to address the challenging issue of cloud indirect effects of aerosol in the climate change.

 #### The types and formats of data generated/collected

 The ACTRIS ARES data centre unit is making use of EARLINET Data base infrastructure.
-Aerosol remote sensing data submitted to ACTRIS need to be compliant to a specific format established by the ARES unit centralized processing suite.
-ARES provides data compliance with NetCDF4, following Climate Forecast (CF) 1.7 conventions.
+Aerosol remote sensing data submitted to ACTRIS need to be in a specified format compliant with the centralized processing suite.
+ARES provides data compliant with netCDF 4 as much as possible, and following Climate Forecast (CF) 1.7 convention.

-* ARES Level 1 data products consist of high and low resolution total attenuated backscatter and volume depolarization ratio time series provided in NRT or RRT.

-* ARES Level 2 data products contain fully quality ensured aersol extinction, backscatter and depolarization ratio vertical profiles.

-* ARES Level 3 data products are retrieved from the level 2 data and provide statistical analysis (including seasonality and annuality) of the most important aerosol optical parameters.

 #### Re-use of existing data
 The ACTRIS data user interface will include access to aerosol remote sensing legacy data resulting from ACTRIS pre-projects (for ARES [EARLINET, EARLINET-ASOS](https://www.actris.eu/About/ACTRIS/Heritage.aspx)).
 These will also be included as a part of the ACTRIS ARES data centre unit.
 Legacy data resulting from ACTRIS pre-projects will be available in the same format as current products.

 #### The origin of the data

-The origin of the data is derived from instrument raw data provided by the data originators in a common format (NetCDF).
+The origin of the data is derived from instrument raw data.

 #### The expected size of the data